Time to vote for Canada's national lichen — the 'spectacular' organisms that carpet the country | CBC Radio

 "They are small, but they are spectacular," McMullin said.
 "They're colourful, they come in a wide range of shapes and sizes and they're everywhere in Canada."

-To be fair, McMullin says it's hard to classify lichen and it often gets lumped into other categories of organisms that cling to rocks and trees, like moss or fungi.
+To be fair, McMullin says it's hard to classify lichens and they often get lumped into other categories of organisms that cling to rocks and trees, like moss or fungi.

 "It doesn't fit well into the ecological boxes that we've created in what a species is because it's actually multiple species working together," McMullin said.